andrew/ultimate-awesome/README.md

 - [awesome-SLAM-list](https://github.com/OpenSLAM/awesome-SLAM-list) - Awesome-SLAM-list.
 - [awesome4girls](https://github.com/cristianoliveira/awesome4girls) - A curated list of inclusive events/projects/initiatives for women in the tech area. :gift_heart:.
 - [Awesome-Learning-MVS](https://github.com/XYZ-qiyh/Awesome-Learning-MVS) - 📑 A list of awesome learning-based multi-view stereo papers.
+- [awesome-directus](https://github.com/directus-labs/awesome-directus) - A curated list of awesome things related to Directus.
 - [awesome-buggy-erc20-tokens](https://github.com/sec-bit/awesome-buggy-erc20-tokens) - A Collection of Vulnerabilities in ERC20 Smart Contracts With Tokens Affected.
 - [Cool-Fashion-Papers](https://github.com/lzhbrian/Cool-Fashion-Papers) - 👔👗🕶️🎩 Cool resources about Fashion + AI! (papers, datasets, workshops, companies, .) (constantly updating).
 - [indicnlp_catalog](https://github.com/AI4Bharat/indicnlp_catalog) - A collaborative catalog of NLP resources for Indic languages.
-- [awesome-directus](https://github.com/directus-labs/awesome-directus) - A curated list of awesome things related to Directus.
 - [awesome-optical-flow](https://github.com/hzwer/awesome-optical-flow) - This is a list of awesome paper about optical flow and related work.
 - [awesome-serverless-security](https://github.com/puresec/awesome-serverless-security) - A curated list of awesome serverless security resources such as (e)books, articles, whitepapers, blogs and research papers.
 - [awesome-multi-view-clustering](https://github.com/wangsiwei2010/awesome-multi-view-clustering) - Collections for advanced, novel multi-view clustering methods(papers , codes and datasets).
 - [awesome-ios-security](https://github.com/Cy-clon3/awesome-ios-security) - A curated list of awesome iOS application security resources.
 - [Awesome-MEV](https://github.com/0xemperor/Awesome-MEV) - A list of MEV resources with a focus on past research papers/talks.
 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
 Updated regularly.
 Contributions encouraged via pull request (see contributing.md).
-- [awesome-joplin](https://github.com/kot-behemoth/awesome-joplin) - 📒 A curated list of awesome Joplin themes and tools.
 - [awesome-thesis](https://github.com/awesome-thesis/awesome-thesis) - A curated list of practical tips and tricks to help you achieve an awesome CS master thesis [WIP] - contributions are welcome.
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
 - [awesome-live-coding-music](https://github.com/pjagielski/awesome-live-coding-music) - A curated list of awesome Live Coding Music frameworks, libraries and software.